-AdWords account creation can be daunting for beginners as there is a lot to learn and understand about this platform.
-This article has put together a step-by-step guide to help you understand the process of creating a new AdWords account.
+AdWords account creation can be daunting for beginners, as there is much to learn about this platform.
+This article provides a step-by-step guide to help you understand how to create a new AdWords account.

 Most people think that they don’t need an AdWords account.
 But, the truth is, you should have an AdWords account whether you’re just beginning with AdWords or you’ve been using AdWords for years.
 If you’re ready to learn how to create an AdWords account, read on!